The Next Generation of Immuno-Oncology

 Biomarkers

-Synergy IMT’s antibodies identify their tumor-associated antigens in cancer patient sera, enabling a non-invasive, dynamic way to monitor a patient's response to therapy.
-These biomarkers may enable earlier diagnosis, improve patient stratification for clinical trials, and help guide treatment decisions, ultimately leading to better patient outcomes.
+Synergy IMT’s antibodies identify their tumor-associated antigens in cancer patient blood, i.e. a liquid biopsy; a non-invasive, dynamic method to monitor the patient’s response to therapy.
+These biomarkers may enable an earlier diagnosis, improve patient stratification for clinical trials, and help guide treatment decisions, ultimately leading to better patient outcomes.

 AI driven docking of Synergy IMT PD-L1 antibody showing a subset of antigen H-bond contacts.